wonhyukchoi/dater/README.md

 # dater

-A simple DSL for calculating dates.
+A simple DSL for calculating dates, with a toplevel interpreter implemented in `Haskell`.

+No, unfortunately, this is not about dating.